yizhongzhang1989/robot_dc/colcon_ws/src/robot_status_redis/README.md

 ## Service Interface

-The ROS2 service interface is provided by the optional `robot_status_node.py` for file-based backup.
-For normal operations, use the Python Client API which directly accesses Redis.
+The ROS2 service interface provides compatibility with the original `robot_status` package.
+Services write to Redis (same backend as Python client), so data is immediately visible in the web dashboard and accessible via both service API and Python client API.

 ### Set Status